Authors Need Both Book Endorsements and Reviews

 You’d be surprised how many well-known people are willing to write testimonials.
 I’ve asked for them on behalf of my clients and got them from astronauts, politicians, university presidents, doctors, Pulitzer Prize winners, movie stars and others—and they barely knew my client.

-The draft of the book is just bait.
+The draft of the book is just baiting.
 You’re not looking for a review.
 You want a testimonial.

 3. If you send out 10 testimonial requests, you may get one or two back.
 Be sure to request them early since you cannot expect people to return them in just a few days.
 Sometimes it takes weeks to hear from people—if you hear at all.